apache/cordova-docs/www/docs/en/1.5.0/phonegap/contacts/contacts.create.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: contacts.create
 ---

 contacts.create
 ===============

-Returns a new Contact object.
+Returns a new [Contact](Contact/contact.html) object.

     var contact = navigator.contacts.create(properties);

 Description
 -----------

-contacts.create is a synchronous function that returns a new `Contact` object.
+contacts.create is a synchronous function that returns a new `[Contact](Contact/contact.html)` object.

-This method does not persist the Contact object to the device contacts database.
-To persist the Contact object to the device, invoke the `Contact.save` method.
+This method does not persist the [Contact](Contact/contact.html) object to the device contacts database.
+To persist the [Contact](Contact/contact.html) object to the device, invoke the `[Contact](Contact/contact.html).save` method.

 Supported Platforms
 -------------------